-If you have enrolled at NKU but interrupted your enrollment for four or more years, you will need to apply for readmission.
+If you have enrolled at NKU but interrupted your enrollment for four or more years, you will need to submit a new application for admission.
 We also require that you submit official transcripts for additional coursework taken elsewhere since your last attendance at NKU.
 The standard application fee will be assessed.
 Your catalog of record will be the one in effect when you are readmitted.